Night comes early in the winter, but it’s also the best time for Battle Creek’s brightest festival. Tour the Festival of Lights with these tips.

-If you are allergic to horses, it’s easy enough to walk around and admire the lights.Start from the State Street parking lot:
+If you want to walk around and admire the lights, keep in mind that they’re spread out through downtown.
+For highlights, start from the State Street parking lot:

 - Walk across the river.
 Any of the pedestrian bridges make a good picture spot because you can see the lights reflected in the water.

 - Go by Clara’s on the River, an old train station that has been converted into a restaurant.
 Santa flies over the roof, while a train chugs by the path along the river.

 - Keep following the path toward Capital Avenue Northeast.
 Cross the street, and you’ll find lights depicting the 12 Days of Christmas, starting with a partridge in a pear tree.
 It’s a pretty stretch along the river, and you’ll go by the house W.K.
 Kellogg used to live in.
 If you make it to the Underground Railroad statue, stop and go back to Capital Avenue.